keptn/keptn/usecases/production-deployments/README.md

             subset: v1
     ```

-    You can apply the configuration to see its effect.
+1. Apply the changes by executing the command `kubectl apply -f virtual_service_v2_for_chrome.yml`

     ```console
     $ kubectl apply -f virtual_service_v2_for_chrome.yml
+    virtualservice.networking.istio.io/sockshop configured
     ```

-    If you open sockshop using Chrome you see version 2, with any other browser version 1 is displayed.
+1. If you open sockshop using Chrome you see version 2, with any other browser version 1 is displayed.

 ## Step 5.
 Cleanup use case<a id="step-five"></a>